beakerbrowser/dat-photos-app/README.md

 This is a decentralized, peer-to-peer photos applicaton for the [Beaker browser](https://beakerbrowser.com).

-*Create and share photos completely independently.
+*Create and share photo albums completely independently.
 No third party required.*

 ## Instructions